Everything You Need To Know About Mother’s Day:

 Mother’s Day is celebrated on different dates around the world.
 In many countries, Mother’s Day falls on a different date each year, making it difficult to remember.
 To make it easier, in the UK, Mother’s Day falls on the fourth Sunday of Lent, that’s three weeks before Easter.
 This Year, Mother’s Day falls on Sunday 22nd March 2020.

 In the United States, Mother’s Day always takes place on the second Sunday of May.
+Mother's Day falls on Sunday 10th May in 2020 in the US.
 Many countries also share this date such as Australia, Austria and Germany.
 Both Russia and Vietnam celebrate Mother’s Day on International Women’s Day, March 8.

 Here is when Mother’s Day is celebrated around the world in 2020: